 21. Motorcycle Experience

-Some sections of highway are ‘off-road’ rough.
-We expect that you will have at least 3 years motorcycle riding experience behind you, on large capacity motorcycles.
+Some sections of the highway are ‘off-road’ rough.
+We expect that you will have at least 3 years of motorcycle riding experience behind you, on large capacity motorcycles.

 To ride on our Tours we expect you to ride with skill, care, and confidence off-road.
 Some riding days can be long and require good physical fitness and stamina.

 When you make a booking you guarantee that you have the authority and required motorcycling experience to do so and that you also accept these Terms and Conditions.

 You must bring to India or Nepal the following documents:

 a.
 A valid Motorcycle Licence.